 But remember, in the case of infant colic, there are no visible signs that point to a physical problem.
 So don't limit yourself to searching for a medical cure to a problem that might not have a physical or medical cause.

-What to do when at the end of your rope!
+What to do when your baby won't stop crying!

 It's natural to feel anxious and upset when your baby cries.
 Firstly, it's important to accept that all babies cry.
 Secondly, crying will not harm her.

 If another adult is available to take over the care of your baby, give yourself a break.
-Attend to your physical needs and try to relax.
+Attend to your physical needs and take time to relax, focus on your breathing.
 Take a walk, soak in the bath, or anything else you find works to reduce your stress levels.

 If you need a break to attend to your physical needs or to soothe your nerves but have no other adult available to care for baby, its okay to put her into the safety of her crib.
 Have something to eat and drink, or take a shower; whatever you need to do to feel comfortable.
+Don't be afraid to ask for help.
 If you are still feeling tense, call a friend or family member and ask them to come over.
 If they can't come over, talk to them over the telephone until you feel calmer.
+Sometimes, just having someone listen, is all it takes to hit the reset button and gather your thoughts.

 NEVER SHAKE YOUR BABY!
 This can cause serious and permanent brain injury or death.
 Many babies are unintentionally killed in this way every year.